US Water Quality Index

 Detroit Dam Tailwater Near Detroit, Or

-South Fork Bull Run River Near Bull Run, Or
+Bull Run River Near Multnomah Falls, Or

 Understanding the Water Quality Index